 Light occupies a unique position in the dramaturgy of live performance: it is the only visual design element that can only be seen when in situ, being reliant on the articulation of both space and time.
 Although light is a visual design element, it is not solely image based (as can be seen from contributions elsewhere in this volume).
 As a performance material, it is dynamic and fluid, and the process of creating light on stage is equally dynamic and fluid.
-Lighting designers (as well as lighting programmers) are required to complete their work on site in theatre spaces during technical rehearsals24 and are thus subject to an exceptional set of spatial and temporal constraints that differentiate their creative working practices from those involved in other scenographic processes.
-Technical rehearsals25 are at the start of what is called the "production week" and mark the first time that the entire company (cast, creative team and production team) is in the theatre together.
+Lighting designers (as well as lighting programmers) are required to complete their work on site in theatre spaces during technical rehearsals17 and are thus subject to an exceptional set of spatial and temporal constraints that differentiate their creative working practices from those involved in other scenographic processes.
+Technical rehearsals18 are at the start of what is called the "production week" and mark the first time that the entire company (cast, creative team and production team) is in the theatre together.
 For the lighting designer, the technical rehearsals are often very "expos[ing] - 'like standing naked on a table and asking "what do you think?", as [lighting designer] Mark Jonathan puts it" (Moran, 2017, p.27).
 I am specifically interested in technical rehearsals as they are "a period of often intense activity" (Moran, 2017, p.27) and "intense creativity but also of anxiety and strain" (Hunt, 2015, p.1).
 Lighting designer Lizzie Powell describes the start of a technical rehearsal as a "horrible feeling because it's the first time ever you're showing people your thoughts" (Powell in Fisher, 2021, p.12).
-Therefore, as Nick Hunt argues, "a conception of lighting design not as object, pre-made for reproduction, but as process - a continuous act up to and through the moment of performance - might prove to be a better fit with the immediacy with which theatre is made and experienced" (quoted in Palmer, 2013, p.240).
+Therefore, as Nick Hunt argues, "a conception of lighting design not as object, pre-made for reproduction, but as process - a continuous act up to and through the moment of performance - might prove to be a better fit with the immediacy with which theatre is made and experienced" (quoted in Palmer, 2013: 240).
 To further interrogate this provocation, I want to examine two ways in which the creativity of the lighting designer - and the interwoven work of the lighting programmer - can be made visible: through performance installation (and light itself) and ethnography.
 In the first half of this chapter, I will provide some context for my study of technical rehearsals, including why they are a crucial part of the theatre production process and how an understanding of the hidden process that occur during this period is essential for a fuller comprehension of the ways in which performance is made (and, by extension, what performance is).
-The second half of the chapter draws on naturally occurring examples of language and interaction from technical rehearsals, taken from my doctoral fieldwork, in order to explicate this further.

-24 Since the Covid-19 pandemic, some of this work has been happening remotely; however, the lighting designer and lighting programmer are still required to be present in the space, whether virtually or in person.

-25 In opera, these are called "stage and piano" rehearsals and, later, "stage and orchestra" rehearsals.
+17 Since the Covid-19 pandemic, some of this work has been happening remotely; however, the lighting designer and lighting programmer are still required to be present in the space, whether virtually or in person.
+18 In opera, these are called "stage and piano" rehearsals and, later, "stage and orchestra" rehearsals.